syrvil/palautusrepositorio/viikko4/retro.md

 ### Retrospektiivitekniikat

-Tekniikka 1:  Start, Stop, Continue, More of, Less of Wheel
+Tekniikka 1: Start, Stop, Continue, More of, Less of Wheel Tekniikka 2: Glad, Sad, Mad